-- Remaining consistently at, or near, the top of local best buy tables. - Refocusing resources on more efficient processes. - Continuing to develop the IT infrastructure and resilience. - Improving internal and external communications. - Maintaining a positive "one team" culture amongst staff. - Developing multi-skilled support teams to help customers in achieving their long-term financial goals. - Attracting and retaining talent. - Reviewing product offerings ensuring they meet customers needs.
+- Remaining consistently at, or near, the top of local best buy tables. - Refocusing resources on more efficient processes. - Continuing to develop the IT infrastructure and resilience. - Improving internal and external communications. - Maintaining a positive 'one team' culture amongst staff. - Developing multi-skilled support teams to help customers in achieving their long-term financial goals. - Attracting and retaining talent. - Reviewing product offerings ensuring they meet customers needs.

-The Directors are pleased to report that the Society made significant progress in the achievement of its Strategic Plan during 2022.
+The Directors are pleased to report that the Society made significant progress during 2023 and remains on target for the achievement of its Strategic Plan objectives.